seapoe1809/Health_server/README.md

 <<<

 Darnahi optional modules include:

-1. weight/ bp/ glucose/ water tracker
+🌟 **Unlock Your Health Potential with Darnahi's Optional Modules!** 🌟

+1. 📊 **Track Your Health:** Monitor your weight, blood pressure, glucose, and hydration levels effortlessly!

-2. IBS module- tracks your dietary and bowel habits; AI FODMAP engine; exercises to manage your IBS; know your IBS
+2. 🍽️ **IBS Module:** Keep tabs on your dietary and bowel habits with our AI FODMAP engine, plus exercises to manage your IBS.
+Know your body better!

-3. Immunization passport- to track and keep record of your immunizations; AI travel advisor; travel map

-4. Anxiety-OCD module*New - Simply understandable chapters and techniques to manage anxiety (sample module experience https://huggingface.co/spaces/seapoe1809/anxiety_ocd_workbook )
+3. 🌍 **Immunization Passport:** Stay on top of your immunizations with a handy travel advisor and interactive travel map!

+4. 😌 **Anxiety-OCD Module (New!):** Discover easy-to-understand techniques to manage anxiety.
+Check out a sample experience [here](https://huggingface.co/spaces/seapoe1809/anxiety_ocd_workbook)!

-5. Strep Module*New - Simply understandable chapters and self management/care tips in regards to Strep throat or impetigo
+5. 🤒 **Strep Module (New!):** Get clear chapters and self-care tips for managing strep throat or impetigo.

-6. Tailscale to allow remote access
+6. 🔗 **Tailscale:** Enjoy remote access to your health data anytime, anywhere!

-7. Portal to share your encrypted zipped health docs securely
+7. 🔒 **Secure Sharing Portal:** Share your encrypted health documents safely and securely.

-8. Remote docker container manager

-##DARNA Healthy Intelligence v2.3- An open source, self hosted intiative - self custody of your health data
+8. 🐳 **Remote Docker Container Manager:** Manage your health data with ease!

+## 🚀 **DARNA Healthy Intelligence v2.5** - An open-source, self-hosted initiative for complete control over your health data!

-##Early stage.
-Beta and under development and isnt secure.
-Please take all steps to safeguard your data.
+⚠️ **Note:** Darnahi is in early beta development and may not be fully secure.
+Please take all necessary steps to protect your data! 🛡️